 Sooner Rather Than Later: Lesson #6 From Adelaide 2019

-At the risk of sounding repetitive, it’s so much smarter to take action on blisters sooner rather than later.
-In particular, at the hotspot stage, rather than waiting until blisters are in a bad state.
+At the risk of sounding like a broken record, it’s so much smarter to take action on blisters sooner rather than later.
+In particular, at the hot-spot stage, rather than waiting until blisters are in a bad state.

 The value of this was never more evident than in Adelaide in 2019 at the 6 Day Ultramarathon.
 In fact, it was THE biggest difference between 2018 and 2019, from a blister standpoint.

 More people came to see me earlier rather than later.
 And even the blisters I did see, more of them were coming to me in their early stages when the roof was intact and there was minimal blister fluid.
 We lanced far fewer blisters in 2019 than we did 2018.

 This makes it so much easier for me to have a significant impact on the blister – to stop it from getting worse, stop it from hurting and to help the healing process start in spite of the ongoing workload on the feet.

 Anyone can put a bandaid on a blister

 This is the reason I take 10 days off work to attend an event like this.
 I’m not interested in volunteering my time to put bandaids on blisters and watch runners continue to struggle around the course.
 Anyone can do that.
 I’m there to show people that blister prevention is possible, and so is meaningful blister treatment.